 |On view||This artwork can be displayed at the permanent exhibition|

-The cast was ordered in 1905 from the Albertinum in Dresden, and it was erected in the Museum at the end of 1905.
-In September 1906 it was taken apart, and rebuilt in the middle of the short wall of the Roman Hall.
-At the beginning of 1907 it was given a ferro-concrete skeleton, and finally it was patinated and painted by June 1907.
+The cast was commissioned in 1905 from the Albertinum in Dresden, and it was erected in the museum at the end of 1905.
+In September 1906 it was taken apart and rebuilt in the middle of the short wall of the Romanesque Hall.
+At the beginning of 1907, it was given a ferroconcrete skeleton, and finally, it was patinated and painted by June 1907.